mporsch/sockpuppet/README.md

 # sockpuppet
-Minimalistic and easy-to-use C++ socket and address library without external dependencies.
+Minimalistic and easy-to-use C++ socket and address library.

 ## About
 So you want to have network communication in your little program but boost seems just too much?
 And how hard can this socket stuff be anyhow, eh? - After being there more than once, I write this library with the hope that it spares me from future coding of half-assed single-use sockets.